danielhpavey/eleventy-base-blog-natasha/content/projects/arts/hear-me-out-music.md

 ---
 # Hear Me Out Music

-I worked at Hear Me Out Music, a music and migrant justice charity based in Shoreditch on a five month placement between January and May 2023.
+Between January and May 2023, I completed a five month work placement at Hear Me Out Music.
+Hear Me Out (previously Music in Detention), are a music and migrant justice charity based in Shoreditch.

-They take music into UK immigration detention facilities and platform artists with lived experience of immigration detention.
-I worked on artist support being a liaison between musicians and the organisation, working with refugees who have unsettled status in a variety of environments.

-I’m also grateful to have been involved with the planning and evaluation of the Hear Me Out band gig at Amersham in South East London in January 2023, a brilliant evening of original music and raising awareness of immigration detention.
+Hear Me Out take music into UK immigration detention facilities and platform artists with lived experience of immigration detention.
+I got an insight into a variety of roles across the organisation such as assisting with artist support, being a liaison between participants and staff, working with migrants who have unsettled status in a variety of environments.
+I also supported the planning and evaluation of the Hear Me Out band gig in January 2023 at Amersham Arms in South East London.
+A brilliant evening of original music and raising awareness of immigration detention.